Triton-AI/EV-GrandPrix-2021/README.md

 # EV-GrandPrix
-Innovation for the Indy Autonomous Go Kart Competition
+Innovation for the Autonomous EV Grand Prix.